Author’s note: This article was updated on March 15, 2019 to reflect new information from a 2018 BBC documentary.

 Sir Ronald Mason is still active and a still a respected scientist and both I and my then editor, Rupert Pengelley, still have our wits about us.
 I always hoped to see the material in use as, to the best of my knowledge, it would revolutionise safety in many many walks of life.
 I fear, however, that it may have now somehow been classified and indeed possibly suppressed if it renders some current project/research area null; this was another of Maurice’s fears and I have little doubt that he only agreed to our publishing anything at the time because he thought that some measure of public attention would make suppression by whatever body less easy.
 At the time we joked about The Man in the White Suit—a British film of the 1950s.

 Despite all the tests and public claims, it may be that Starlite had a secret flaw.
 There’s an intriguing hint, left by an anonymous commenter on an article about Ward, that Starlite’s fireproof properties may have been too short-lived to be of commercial use, and that Ward’s inability to overcome this issue was in fact the whole problem.
 But we may never know the whole truth.
 In May 2011, Maurice Ward died at age 78.
-Since then, his family has provided no further public information about Starlite, suggesting that they didn’t have the formula after all.
-Ward’s blog, last updated in 2009, still gets occasional comments from people hoping he’s still alive and still working on the product.
+Since then, his family has provided almost no further public information about Starlite, while Ward’s blog, last updated in 2009, still gets occasional comments from people hoping he’s still alive and still working on the product.